Smlep/smlep_news/README.md

 Essential
 =========

-This project is a simple gatherer of different news I found interesting.
+This package is a simple gatherer of different news from various APIs.

 Currently, it sends all news gathered through e-mails to all the mail addresses from a database.